-1. In the Available Sharing Selections dialog, click on Share Desktop or an available program window to select it.
-For programs with multiple available windows, click the arrow icon > to expand the list if you wish to share only one window from the program.
+2. Click on Share Desktop or an available program window to select it.
+For programs with multiple available windows, click the arrow icon to expand the list if you wish to share only one window from the program.

 You can share multiple applications or windows by selecting them using Shift or Control.